 For more than 100 miles, narrow State Highway 18 winds around the cliffs of the San Bernardino Mountains, through small villages on the way to Big Bear Lake, and offering such panoramic views that it’s been dubbed The Rim of the World.
-Prime stops include Lake Arrowhead (a slight detour onto State Route 173), and the mellow, half-mile educational Sequoia Trail hike at Heaps Peak Arboretum.
+Prime stops include Lake Arrowhead (a slight detour onto State Route 173), and the mellow, half-mile educational Sequoia Trail at Heaps Peak Arboretum.
 For big views, keep driving to the town of Running Springs and take the winding, five-mile drive up to Keller Peak Fire Lookout, with expansive views of mountains, lakes, and—on a clear day—the Pacific Ocean.
-Keep heading to Big Bear for water sports and hiking in the summer, and snow play in the winter—and great homemade fudge year-round at the North Pole Fudge & Ice Cream Co.
+Keep heading to Big Bear for water sports and hiking in the summer, or snow play in the winter—and great homemade fudge year-round at the North Pole Fudge & Ice Cream Co.

 Surf Safari through Orange County